BIGJRA/BIGJRA.github.io/rejuv.md

 Return to each person with the 5 Pokemon to get the *Electrizer* and *Magmarizer.* Pick up 2 *Cell Batteries* next to the Electrodes.

-Outside the power plant to the left, you’ll find a *Data Drive.*
+Outside the power plant to the left, you'll find a *Data Drive.*

 To the west, though it is super tricky to spot, grab: